Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-This result is close to the one obtained in our previous work \cite{abdellah1}, note also that our results obtained using the gauge theory do not exceed the Planck scale.
-However, there exist some papers that obtain a bound on the NC parameter $\sqrt{\theta}\sim 10^{-1}\,l_{Planck}$ through the study of black holes thermodynamics in NC spaces as in \cite{piero1,nicolini2,alavi,bound1}, and confirms that the NC propriety of the spacetime appears close to the Planck scale.
+This result is close to the one obtained in our previous work \cite{abdellah1,abdellah3}.
+Note also that our results obtained using the gauge theory do not exceed the Planck scale.
+However, there exist few papers that obtain a bound on the NC parameter $\Theta \sim10^{-1}l_{\text{Planck}}$ through the study of black-hole thermodynamics in NC spaces as in \cite{piero1,nicolini2,alavi,bound1}, and confirms that the NC property of space-time appears close to the Planck scale.